 When I was growing up, my Gramps would say "not first time smart" in his broken English, and he would look at me with a smile on his face because he said this when I did something that was not so smart.
 He was clearly teasing, but his phrase "not first time smart" continues to echo in my mind after all these years.
 In this context, in saying "not first time smart," my Gramps was actually saying, "hey look, you are giving up something, and be mindful of what's going on.
-There is more to you than what's going on; there's more to you than working, and there are connections to the land."
+There is more to you than what's going on; there's more to you than going to school; there's more to you than working, and there are connections to the land."